Never been to the Rancho before? Well here are a few things you might want to know when planning and packing for your trip.

 Here at the Rancho we accept Mexican Pesos, or US$ (in cash) for purchases of things like drinks (espressos or specialty coffees), massages, souvenirs, art works and/or trips.
 It is also possible to pay by credit card (no American Express though).
 Please tell your credit card institution before you leave home that you will be in Mexico for a certain time, so you will not have problems using it.
 Traveler’s checks or personal checks are not accepted.
 Transfers are to be paid in cash to us here at the Rancho.

 You will get detailed information about your pick up from the airport about a week before arrival.
 The drive from the airport to the Rancho takes approx. 90 minutes.
 During the journey you will be surrounded by mountains and beautiful scenery.
 The last 10 minutes are on small, rough country tracks bordered by cacti and wild flowers.

 Our transfers can be arranged at any time, day or night.
 If your arrival at the Rancho is after 8:30 pm the driver who picks you up will bring you straight to your room.
+There will be a snack waiting for you.
 We will meet you at breakfast the next morning on the terrace in the main house after 8:00 am.